mcgilldinglab/SIDISH/docs/source/index.rst

 Welcome to SIDISH Documentation !
 =================================

-``SIDISH``  (Semi-supervised Iterative Deep Learning for Identifying Single-cell High-Risk Populations) is an advanced deep learning framework designed to revolutionize biomarker discovery and therapeutic target identification.
-By seamlessly integrating the comprehensive breadth of bulk RNA sequencing (bulk RNA-seq) with the granular depth of single-cell RNA sequencing (scRNA-seq), SIDISH empowers researchers to uncover High-Risk disease-associated cell populations, prognostic biomarkers, and novel therapeutic targets—laying the foundation for transformative advancements in **precision medicine**.
+``SIDISH``  (Semi-supervised Iterative Deep learning for Identifying Single-cell High-Risk populations) is an advanced deep learning framework designed to revolutionize biomarker discovery and therapeutic target identification.
+By seamlessly integrating the comprehensive breadth of bulk RNA sequencing (bulk RNA-seq) with the granular depth of single-cell RNA sequencing (scRNA-seq), SIDISH empowers researchers to uncover High-Risk disease-associated cell populations, prognostic biomarkers, and novel therapeutic targets—laying the foundation for transformative advancements in precision medicine.
+For more information, explore our `paper <#>`_.

 What is SIDISH?
 ===============

-At its core, SIDISH is a **semi-supervised iterative learning framework** that bridges molecular data with clinical outcomes.
+At its core, SIDISH is a semi-supervised iterative learning framework that bridges molecular data with clinical outcomes.
 It leverages cutting-edge machine learning techniques to address one of the most pressing challenges in biomedical research: identifying the cellular and genetic drivers of poor patient outcomes.

 SIDISH combines several key components to achieve this goal: